 - Cooked brown rice

 - Preheat the oven to 350 degrees Fahrenheit and prepare a baking sheet with non-stick paper.

 - Combine all ingredients in a large bowl.

 - Roll mixture into about 10 equal sized balls.

 - Bake balls for 10 minutes, then turn them over and bake for an additional 10 minutes.

 - Cool and serve mixed into your dog’s kibble.

 4. Pooch Puree

 About: This pooch puree recipe from K9s Over Coffee is incredibly useful and can be used with just about any pooch-safe fruit or vegetable mixture.
 This simple topper is super cost-effective and easy to prepare as long as you have a reliable food processor.

-- Dog-safe fruits and vegetables like sweet potatoes, carrots, cored apples, and celery.
+- Dog-safe fruits and vegetables like (cooked) sweet potatoes, carrots, cored apples, and celery.